Statistics: 11.1 miles, ascent 882′ descent 713′

 Upon returning to the B&B, Mike took us across the street to the 13th-century St. Peter and St. Paul Church; he was one of the church’s regular bell ringers!
 The short tour he provided was fascinating, with many historical insights.
 During WWII a German doodlebug blew out a good portion of the church’s stain glass windows.

-Our delightful afternoon was topped off with a sumptuous dinner at the B&B, a cold plate array as the entre and a mouth-watering dessert, all prepared by Mike and Claire!
+At the B&B, our delightful afternoon was topped off with a sumptuous dinner of a cold plate array as the entre and a mouth-watering dessert, all prepared by Mike and Claire!